 So what sets a fairy garden apart from a standard miniature garden?
-Well, all miniature garden arrangements are inevitably cute, but they are transformed into bona fide fairy gardens by the addition of enchanting and magical elements that suggest little woodland creatures are living beside you in your landscape.
+Well, all miniature garden arrangements are inevitably cute.
+But fairy gardens have that whimsical and magical element to them.
+They suggest little woodland creatures are living beside you in your landscape.
+And what’s not to love about that?

-One thing I’ve noticed is that a fairy garden does not have to be exclusively feminine in style.
-There are plenty of examples of miniature ‘fairy’ gardens which have a masculine appeal.
+One thing I’ve noticed is that a fairy garden isn’t necessarily always feminine in style.
+There are plenty of examples of fairy gardens that have a masculine appeal.
 What about creating a tiny man-cave for your elves?
 Perhaps a surfer-elf BBQ scene (this would look perfect contained in an old Weber)?
-Or, maybe as a gift for your wine aficionado friend, a little Dionyesian vignette complete with cheeky little creatures having drunken shenanigans?
+Need a gift for your wine-loving friend?
+How about a Dionysian vignette, complete with cheeky little creatures having drunken shenanigans?
 The choice is yours, so let your imagination run free!
+There are so many potential fairy garden ideas.
 You’re certainly not limited to making a cute home for Tinkerbell.

 1. Planning your fairy garden